 Online DDL operations have the following space requirements:

-TA temporary log file records concurrent DML when an online DDL operation creates an index or alters a table.
+A temporary log file records concurrent DML when an online DDL operation creates an index or alters a table.
 The temporary log file is extended as required by the value of

 innodb_sort_buffer_sizeup to a maximum specified by

-innodb_online_alter_log_max_size.
-If a temporary log file exceeds the size limit, the online DDL operation fails, and uncommitted concurrent DML operations are rolled back.
+DB_ONLINE_LOG_TOO_BIGerror and uncommitted concurrent DML operations are rolled back.
 A large

 innodb_online_alter_log_max_sizesetting permits more DML during an online DDL operation, but it also extends the period of time at the end of the DDL operation when the table is locked to apply logged DML.